flixlix/2223ws-workshop-franklin/README.md

 From that data a user of the paradigm ust be able to extract some information or learn something about the data displayed.

 The following parameters were given as a requirement:

- - cohernt design
+- coherent design
 - low cognitive burden
 - interaction
 - information from the data (aha effect)

 ## Our solution